WSWUP/agweather-qaqc/docs/INSTALL.md

 Most of the required dependencies are included as part of the default [Anaconda](https://www.anaconda.com/download/) installation.

-In addition to containing most of the required packages, Anaconda's environments feature allow for the creation of a dedicated environment to run this script.
+In addition to containing most of the required packages, Anaconda's environments allow for the creation of a dedicated environment to run this script.
 If you are using this script prior to running [pyMETRIC](https://github.com/DRI-WSWUP/pymetric), see the directions below for running this script on that environment.

 For more help with using environments, please see the [Anaconda User Guide](https://conda.io/docs/user-guide/tasks/manage-environments.html).